kalkiboru111/thecraicfactory/README.md

 ### Existing Features
+- The Craic Count - this is the most sophisticated feature.
+It counts the amount of craic purchased for a particular post.
+Users select a product (which is just a certain multiple of craic), and that craic is then attributed to the post.
+It carries out this operation using nested dictionaries, with the outer dictionary being a collectition of product_id: {} pairs, and the inner dictionary being a collection of { post: quantity } pairs.
 - The Craic Pipe - allows users to get their fix of craic, by having a stream of content that is "weighted" based upon votes, views and craic.
 - The Vote Button - allows users to vote on posts which they like, by clicking on the thumbs up button next to the post.
 Each user can only vote only once, which means that votes are a felicitous representation of what the Craic Factor Community prefers.
 - The View Count - allows user to assess how many other user have seen a post, and thereby determine whether its perceived value relative to the amount of votes and craic that it has.